TERMS AND CONDITIONS

 - To enter into correspondence and dialogue with the airline to reach a settlement of your claim

-First by ticking the box our website when submitting your claim and we accepting either your offer to sell your claim or appoint us as your Agent whichever is appropriate.
+9.1.
+First by ticking the box our website of Flight Delay Pay when submitting your claim and we agreeing to act.

 There exists European Directives and UK legislation to facilitate the use of electronic signatures and to ensure their legal recognition and eligibility across the European Union.
 In July 2016 the Electronic Identification and Trust Services Regulation (EU/910/2014) (eIDAS Regulation) introduced a new definition of electronic signature as “any data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign“.
 It allows an electronic signature to take a wide variety of forms.
 Such as